 A big thanks to our entire team and especially Blake for reviewing and contributing to this article.
 His real-world experience surviving in the field and “bugging out” in the mountains of Appalachia were valuable.

 You can use a bug out bag to “bug out” when you need to leave your home.
 However, bug out bags also works great for at-home survival.
 When all your survival stuff is in one place, it’s much easier to get what you need – even if you’re still in your home.

 It makes sense to prep for events that are most likely to happen.
 Therefore, this list is built with some of the most common survival situations in mind.
 However, you’ll need to edit the bag for your environment and needs.
-If you’re in Texas, you probably won’t need much winter survival gear, for instance.
+If you’re in Florida, you probably won’t need much winter survival gear, for instance.

 There is no such thing as an “ultimate bug out bag.”
 The bag you need depends on you.
 This reason is why we don’t recommend commercial bug-out bags.
 They try to provide a “one-size-fits-all” answer that doesn’t work for all environments or situations, providing you with useless gear, dead weight, and major gaps in essential tools.

 Still, a bug out bag should consider some key categories.
 Everyone needs to eat and protect themselves from the environment.
 We’ll look at each category and give you real gear suggestions tailored to specific situations and environments.
 Then, you can choose the options that make sense for you.